 Gasoline is extremely flammable and its vapors can explode if ignited.
 Store gasoline only in approved containers, in well ventilated, unoccupied buildings, away from sparks or flames.
 Spilled fuel could ignite if it comes in contact with hot parts or sparks from ignition.
 Never use gasoline as a cleaning agent.

-eChoke Carburetor/Air Cleaner Components
+Smart-Choke_TM and eChoke_TM Carburetor/Air Cleaner Components